Diverse stages of star formation in the IRAS 18162-2048 region. Emergence of UV Feedback: Results

 \section{Results}

-\subsection{Spatial and Spectral Distribution of the Emission in the Near-InfraRed}
+\subsection{Spatial and spectral distribution of the emission in the near-infrared}

 Our spectro-imaging observations cover the first $\sim$10000~au of the IRAS~18162-2048 region.
-The upper-left panel of Figure~\ref{fig:cont_H2_BrG} shows the continuum emission constructed using 555 line-free channels across the SINFONI $K$ band, spanning $1.93-2.47~\mathrm{\mu m}$.
-We identify two previously reported sources, IRS~2 and IRS~7 \citep{yamashita1987,tamura1991}.
+The left panel of Fig.~\ref{fig:cont_H2_BrG} shows the continuum emission constructed using 555 line-free channels across the SINFONI $K$ band spanning $1.93-2.47~\mathrm{\mu m}$.
+We identified two previously reported sources, IRS~2 and IRS~7 \citep{yamashita1987,tamura1991}.
 The main protostar IRAS~18162-2048 is not detected at any wavelength within this spectral range, even when summing all continuum channels, indicating a much higher level of extinction toward this source.
-Extended continuum emission is observed around IRS~7, suggesting scattered light in the vicinity.
+We observed extended continuum emission around IRS~7, suggesting scattered light in the vicinity.
 We measured its $K_\mathrm{s}$ band magnitude by integrating the flux at $2.159~\mathrm{\mu m}$.
-We first adopted the $2.8\arcsec$ aperture defined by \citet{stecklum1997}, obtaining $K_\mathrm{s}=11.52\pm0.01$~mag, consistent with the value reported.
-Moreover, 2MASS reports $K_\mathrm{s}\sim11.51$~mag at epoch 1999-06-10 \citep{skrutskie2006}.
-This suggests no major brightening or dimming events have occurred over the past few decades.
-Using our improved angular resolution, we measured the magnitude in a smaller region of $1\arcsec$ (blue box in Fig.~\ref{fig:cont_H2_BrG}), yielding $K_\mathrm{s}=12.79\pm0.02$~mag.
-No magnitude was estimated for IRS~2, as it lies near the edge of our FoV and it is clearly not covered entirely in our observations, leading to flux losses.
+We first adopted the $2.8\arcsec$ aperture defined by \citet{stecklum1997}, obtaining $K_\mathrm{s}=11.52\pm0.01$~mag, consistent with the value reported at the epoch of March 1995 ($\sim11.60$~mag; see their Table 1).
+Moreover, 2MASS reports $K_\mathrm{s}\sim11.51$~mag at the epoch of 10 June 1999 \citep{skrutskie2006}.
+This suggests no major brightening or dimming events have occurred over the past few decades, based on the consistent brightness level across all three measurements, although the intervening activity remains unknown.
+Using our improved angular resolution, we measured the magnitude in a smaller region of $1\arcsec$ (central white box in Fig.~\ref{fig:cont_H2_BrG}), yielding $K_\mathrm{s}=12.79\pm0.02$~mag.
+No magnitude was estimated for IRS~2, as it lies near the edge of our FoV, and it is clearly not entirely covered in our observations, leading to flux losses.